fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricPartitionQuorumLossProgress.md

 ```

 ## DESCRIPTION

-The **Get-ServiceFabricPartitionQuorumLossProgress** cmdlet gets the progress of a quorum loss fault operation.
+The **Get-ServiceFabricPartitionQuorumLossProgress** cmdlet gets the progress of a quorum loss fault in Azure Service Fabric.
 Initiate a quorum loss fault by using the [Start-ServiceFabricPartitionQuorumLoss](./Start-ServiceFabricPartitionQuorumLoss.md) cmdlet.

 ## EXAMPLES

-### Example 1: Check progress of quorum loss fault operation
+### Example 1: Check progress of quorum loss fault
 ```
 PS C:\>Get-ServiceFabricPartitionQuorumLossProgress -OperationId aeaceca9-320d-4f7b-84e8-3cc13c29a974
   State Result